-In 2019 & 2020, the Netherlands commemorated 75 years of liberation from Nazi repression.
-In 1944 & 1945, the country was liberated by Canadian, British, Polish, Dutch, and American troops.
+In 1944 & 1945, the Netherlands was liberated by Canadian, British, Polish, Dutch, and American troops.
 This page focuses on the U.S. contributions to the liberation of the Netherlands.

 Occupation and suppression